-6 Ways to Engage Your Organic Search Traffic on Social Media
+6 Ways To Engage Your Organic Search Traffic On Social Media

 What if there were a better and faster way to engage your organic search traffic and your social media content all at the same time?

-Luckily, there is a simple six-step process to engage your organic search traffic on social media and drastically expand your organic search reach by using Facebook lookalike audiences.
+We created this simple six-step process to engage your organic search traffic on social media and drastically expand your organic search reach using Facebook lookalike audiences.

 - Step 1: Perform keyword research.

-- Step 2: Create a piece of content (for this example it will be a blog).
+- Step 2: Create a piece of content (for this example, it will be a blog).

 - Step 3: Get some organic traffic to that piece of content.

-- Step 4: Set-up your social media pixel and pixel the people who read the article of content.
+- Step 4: Set up your social media pixel and pixel the people who read the content article.

 - Step 5: Create a Facebook lookalike audience.